valenthr/SaaS_revenue_analysis/README.md

 ### From [Second dashboard](https://public.tableau.com/app/profile/valentyn.hrechanyi/viz/saas_revenue_analysis/Dashboard2#1)

-1. From cohort analysis we know that in almost all months except October there are 4 tendentious:
+1. From cohort analysis we know that in all months are observed 4 tendentious:
 * revenue in 1 month of purchase approx. the same as in 3 month;
 * the largest revenue is in 2 month;
 * after 3 month revenue is falls sharply (instead of September and November cohorts);